daattali/beautiful-jekyll/_drafts/what-s-new-in-vembu-bdr-suite-v5.1.md

 #### BDRSuite v5.1 update

 Updating your Vembu BDRSuite server is very easy.
 However, it is recommended to review the [Software Update Guide](https://www.vembu.com/pdf/release-notes/vembu-bdr-automatic-software-update.pdf) to make sure your scenario is covered and the [Upgrade Checklist](https://www.vembu.com/pdf/release-notes/vembu-bdr-suite-v5-0-ga-pre-and-post-checklist.pdf) before upgrading to BDRSuite v5.1.

+#### Wrap up

+Product management and including customer feedback to the roadmap is important for any company to answer real world problematic and not only cover the angles of the industry standards.
+Vembu has been doing it brilliantly so far in Vembu BDRSuite v5.1 with a lot of improvements in a relatively short span of time.
+I will be sure to keep my eyes peeled in the next few months to find out what the next versions of the product will bring in terms of features and improvements.